 Snow makes everything better in northern Michigan.
 In fact, winter wouldn’t be right without a proper helping of nature’s powder.
 As soon as those fluffy curtains of snow start drifting down, we step into our Nordic skis or snowshoes and head out on a trail.
 And once it really starts to accumulate, downhill skiing and snowboarding become popular.

 Downhill enthusiasts love the gentle glacier-carved terrain of northwestern Michigan.
-Traverse City’s skiing is some of the best you’ll find in this part of the country.
-Our premiere full-service winter destination, Shanty Creek Resorts, was rated by Ski Magazine as the Midwest’s best destination in value, dining, lodging, weather and après ski activities.
-Other skiers enjoy Traverse City’s two-day ski areas, Mt.
+Skiing in the Traverse City area is some of the best you’ll find in this part of the country.
+We have two premiere full-service winter destinations, Shanty Creek Resort and Crystal Mountain Resort.
+Other skiers enjoy Traverse City’s smaller ski areas, Mt.
 Holiday and Hickory Hills.

 If skiing isn’t for you, there’s always snow tubing.
 Snow tubing has all the thrilling speed of a toboggan run or a sledding hill -- except that you get to sit on a soft inner tube and ride down a groomed hill, with a towline at the bottom to take you back to the top.
 TimberLee Hills, just north of Traverse City, is Michigan’s largest tubing hill, and there are also good runs at Shanty Creek and Mt.
 Holiday.

 Hearty bike enthusiasts will also find winter sporting options on a fat bike.
 These specially-adapted mountain bikes with large tires are capable of cycling on snow and sand.
 Just get on the bike, ride and have fun -- even if you are new to the sport.